aimeos/aimeos-laravel/README.md

 installed, leave out the `--option=setup/default/demo:1` option.

-**Note:** For Laravel 5.1 the ```routes``` section in your **config/shop.php** must be changed like this because in 5.1 there's no middleware group "web" as in 5.2:
+**Note:** For Laravel 5.1 the ```routes``` section in your **config/shop.php** must be changed like this because in 5.1 there's no middleware group "web" as in 5.2 and later:
 ```php
 	'routes' => array(
 		'login' => array(),